Modern or Classical

 So if you have never done it I urge you to do two things.

-Second, do both katas, and try them both ways when it comes to the placement of the kiai.
+Second, do both katas, and try them each way when it comes to the placement of the kiai.

-In doing so you may discover for yourself a new face on the old art of Shotokan karate.
+And in doing so discover for yourself a new face on a familiar kata.

 Remember: "There are no wrong answers, only different ones, like it or not."